SoundScapeRenderer/ssr/doc/manual/renderers.rst

 increased.

-The HRIRs ``data/impulse_responses/hrirs/hrirs_fabian.wav`` we have included in the SSR are HRIRs of 512 taps of the FABIAN mannequin [Lindau2007]_ in an anechoic environment.
+The HRIRs ``data/impulse_responses/hrirs/hrirs_fabian.wav`` we have included in the SSR are HRIRs of 512 taps of the FABIAN manikin [Lindau2007]_ in an anechoic environment.
 See the file ``data/impulse_responses/hrirs/hrirs_fabian_ documentation.pdf`` for details